Even vaccinated California workers may have to keep masks on

 But the state safety board's staff says conditions are different among workers, leading to their proposed rule that even vaccinated employees remain masked unless everyone else in their workspace is inoculated.

-Helen Cleary, director of the Phylmar Regulatory Roundtable, a coalition of large businesses, called it “astonishing” that the staff didn’t align with guidelines from federal and state health officials, describing the Cal/OSHA proposal as a “rogue public policy.”
+Helen Cleary, director of the Phylmar Regulatory Roundtable, a coalition of large businesses, said she was “astonished” that the staff didn’t align with guidelines from federal and state health officials.

+The proposed rules would “create two classes of people” in the workplace, she told the board.
+Moreover, "there are conflicting messages in the proposed amendments and there is a lack of scientific evidence for them.”

 The California Chamber of Commerce also is upset.